 - DOE selection of VOWTAP for 50% Front-End Engineering and Design (FEED)

 - DOE down-selection of up to three projects nationwide to proceed with 100% FEED and construction

 A Research Activities Plan was submitted by the Commonwealth of Virginia Department of Mines, Minerals and Energy to BOEM on Feb.
 21, 2014 for the Virginia Offshore Wind Technology Assessment Project (VOWTAP).
 The plan details the VOWTAP proposed location and schedule and includes resource and assessment information and data collected to date in support of the planned design, construction, installation operation and maintenance of two 6MW turbines offshore Virginia.
 The plan also provides information related to the installation of approximately 27 nautical miles of submarine transmission cable as well as other ancillary facilities and improvements to terrestrial substations required to support the VOWTAP project.

 Dominion reviewed potential points of interconnection and identified several alternatives that are viable.
-The final interconnection point will be determined during the development phase.
-At this time, Camp Pendleton has been identified as the preferred interconnection point; however, other alternatives have been considered.
+Camp Pendleton has been identified as the preferred interconnection point; however, other alternatives were considered.

 All lines coming onshore will be underground.

 Siting the project more than 27 miles (~24 nautical miles) offshore is expected to reduce potential impacts to birds, since most species stay relatively close to shore.
 Dominion is currently conducting monthly avian/bird surveys for one year as part of the VOWTAP.
 The survey results to date show low bird activity in the project area.